AkhilPanduga/Machine-Learning-Info/README.md

 # Machine-Learning-Info
-Overview of ML from 3BLUE1BROWN YouTube series
+Overview of Machine Learning from 3BLUE1BROWN YouTube series